fhopeman/mgmt-center/README.md

 sudo pip install mysql-python
 ```

-#### Flask

-There are several tutorials for flask available, e.g. [this](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) or [this](http://flask.pocoo.org).

-`sudo pip install flask`

 #### DHT

 DHT is the first environment component which is used to feel your home.
 It's responsible for temperature and humidity.
+One of the most important basics of home automation.

 ```
 git clone https://github.com/adafruit/Adafruit_Python_DHT.git